Carrie (15)

 "She's behind you!?"

-Alas it never quite manages to come across as anything other than a homage and doesn’t do enough new to make it stand out apart from some social media elements and more gruesome deaths.
-Having said that, Peirce’s version is a least a competent retelling, which doesn’t completely sully the good name of the original like the Texas Chainsaw or Evil Dead remakes have.
+Alas it never quite manages to come across as anything other than a homage but does stand out apart with some social media elements and more gruesome deaths.
+Having said that, Peirce’s version is a least a competent retelling, which doesn’t completely sully the good name of the original like the Texas Chainsaw remakes have.

 "pool trauma"